 11

-Students will prepare for an effective career search by learning to create a This course covers resume creation, interview skills, the job application process, and NFPA 70E standards.
+Students will prepare for an effective career search by learning to create a resume, practicing interviewing skills, and reviewing the job application process.
+This course will also include a comprehensive look into NFPA 70E standards.

 Clock Hours